gary-jipp/lighthouse-websockets/README.md

 [ ] Routing Libraries.
 When to use, when its Overkill?
  - React Router, often not needed
  - deep linking, back(), history
- - For just MPA, don't use!
+ - For just MPA, no need to use

 # Web Sockets
 - [ ] What is WebSockets